htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 This section describes the configuration of machines, such that they, through the *condor_startd* daemon, implement a desired policy for when remote jobs should start, be suspended, (possibly) resumed, vacate (with a checkpoint) or be killed.
-This policy is the heart of HTCondor’s balancing act between the needs and wishes of resource owners (machine owners) and resource users (people submitting their jobs to HTCondor).
+This policy is the heart of HTCondor's balancing act between the needs and wishes of resource owners (machine owners) and resource users (people submitting their jobs to HTCondor).
 Please read this section carefully before changing any of the settings